<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2612938547362&pd[em]=&noscript=1" /> Skip to Content

 Final Thoughts About This Cast Iron Dutch Oven London Broil Recipe

-The meat literally falls apart when you take it out of the cast iron Dutch Oven.
+The meat falls apart when you take it out.
+It's fork-tender and flavorful, just the way I like it.

 Recipe rating 5 Stars 4 Stars 3 Stars 2 Stars 1 Star